Nick Cannon: Hosting

 Meanwhile on December 1, 2012, Cannon would launch and host the TeenNick Top 10 on TeenNick as part of his executive role with the network.
 The program counted down ten popular videos of the week, often with Cannon's input also a part of the week's playlist.
 The series would air until March 17, 2018, when TeenNick phased out all original programming.

 On November 4, 2013, Cannon was the master of ceremonies as well as an honoree at the annual Ebony Magazine Power 100 Awards.
 In 2014, he began hosting Caught on Camera with Nick Cannon on NBC.

 On August 4, 2016, Wild 'N Out returned for its 8th season after three record-breaking seasons.

 On February 3, 2021, Cannon tested positive for COVID-19, leading to Niecy Nash temporarily filling in for him during his quarantine during the fifth season of The Masked Singer.
 He returned to hosting duty after competing as the wild card contestant "Bulldog" in the fifth episode and was eliminated by Nash's choice.
-In addition, Nick unmasked without the panelists having to make their final guesses.
+Cannon unmasked without the panelists having to make their final guesses.

 In 2019, it was announced that Cannon would be debuting his own syndicated daytime talk show in 2020 via Lionsgate's Debmar-Mercury and Cannon's own production company, NCredible Entertainment.
-After taking a brief hiatus due his controversy, the show, Nick Cannon, premiered on September 27, 2021 through syndication and Fox television channels.
-The show was canceled in March 2022, and his final episode aired on May 27, 2022 with guest Carrie Ann Inaba.
+After taking a brief hiatus due to his controversy, the show, Nick Cannon, premiered on September 27, 2021, with the Fox Television Stations as a key group.
+The show was canceled in March 2022, and his final episode aired on May 27, 2022, with guest Carrie Ann Inaba.